Chart Color Schemes

 McKail's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

 McKail's health metrics are close to national benchmarks, with common health conditions slightly more prevalent than average across both younger and older age cohorts.
-The rate of private health cover is approximately 54% (2,310 people), compared to 49.5% in the rest of WA.
+The rate of private health cover is approximately 54% (2,294 people), leading that of the average SA2 area but similar to Rest of WA at 50.0%.

-Asthma and mental health issues are the most common medical conditions, impacting 9.0% and 9.0% of residents respectively.
-Approximately 69.5% of residents declare themselves completely clear of medical ailments, compared to 64.7% in the rest of WA.
-The area has 10.7% (459 people) of residents aged 65 and over, which is lower than the 21.0% in the rest of WA.
-This is broadly in line with the general population's health profile.
+The most common medical conditions are asthma and mental health issues, affecting 9.0% and 9.0% of residents respectively.
+69.5% of residents declare themselves completely clear of medical ailments, compared to 64.7% across Rest of WA.
+There are 10.7% (456 people) of residents aged 65 and over, which is lower than the 21.0% in Rest of WA.
+This indicates a health profile broadly in line with the general population.

 Frequently Asked Questions - Health